You could spend a lifetime on tour and still not run short of interesting wineries to visit around the world.

 A new generation is in charge as of 2020, so this could be a good year to take a look at what’s happening.

 Recommended by: Tyson Stelzer.

 There is a hotel linked to this winery, with rooms starting at €75, so there’s no need to fruitlessly scour the Uber app after a good tasting session.

-Which is just as well, because this producer is among those leading a revival of DO Ribeiro wines, mainly working with Albariño and Godello for white wines and Brancellao and Caiño for reds, says Sarah Jane Evans MW.
+Which is just as well, because this producer is among those leading a revival of DO Ribeiro wines, mainly working with Albariño and Godello for white wines and Brancellao and Caiño for reds, said Sarah Jane Evans MW.

 Head here for the region’s octopus festival, usually held in August.

 Fancy some coastal Chilean Syrah?
 Between Santiago and the ocean lies Metata, a biodynamic wine estate which also has a small, on-site hotel plus a restaurant that observes ‘slow food’ principles.

 There are a variety of tasting and tour options on offer here, starting at around $20 for a basic tour with two wines.